St. Padre Pio, also known as Saint Pius of Pietrelcina, was a 20th century Capuchin friar and priest. He is known for his piety and charity.

 Read even more about this saint in this article from Catholic News Service.

-View a one hour documentary on this saint.
+View a one hour documentary about St. Padre Pio.

 Why do Catholics pay so much attention to the saints?
 They serve as examples for us.
 For youth, we can explain that they are our superheroes.
 Like the figures in Marvel comics, they are not perfect, but through the power of the Holy Spirit they were able to do amazing things.